shekhtausif8090/Notionsque/README.md

 # Notionesque

 A powerful task management application built with React, Redux, TypeScript, and Tailwind CSS.
-This application provides a comprehensive set of features for managing tasks with advanced capabilities similar to a simplified Notion database.
+This application provides a comprehensive set of features for managing tasks with advanced capabilities similar to a simplified Notion.

 ## Features